your-diary/gcp_samples/README.md

     4. Select `Connections` in the sidebar.

-    5. Select `ADD NETWORK` to add a network and specify your IP address.
+    5. Select `ADD NETWORK` to add a network and specify your IP address plus assign `Private IP`.

 3. Create a database in the SQL instance.